-In November 2021, Tidewater received approval from the DEPSC to borrow up to \$5.0 million under the Delaware SRF Program for construction of a one million gallon elevated storage tank.
-Tidewater closed on the \$5.0 million loan in December 2021 and began receiving disbursements in January 2022.
-Through March 31, 2022, Tidewater has drawn a total of \$1.3 million and expects borrowing under this loan to continue through mid-2023.
+In November 2021, Tidewater received approval from the DEPSC to borrow up to \$5.0 million under the Delaware State Revolving Fund (SRF) Program for construction of a one million gallon elevated storage tank.
+Tidewater closed on the \$5.0 million loan at an interest rate of 2.0% in December 2021 and began receiving disbursements in January 2022.
+Through September 30, 2022, Tidewater has drawn a total of \$2.6 million and expects borrowing under this loan to continue through mid-2023.
 The final maturity date on the loan is 2044.

 Fair Value of Financial Instruments - The following methods and assumptions were used by the Company in estimating its fair value disclosure for financial instruments for which it is practicable to estimate that value.
 The carrying amounts reflected in the condensed consolidated balance sheets for cash and cash equivalents, trade receivables, accounts payable and notes payable approximate their respective fair values due to the short-term maturities of these instruments.
-The fair value of First Mortgage Bonds (FMBs) issued by Middlesex is based on quoted market prices for similar issues.
-Under the fair value hierarchy, the fair value of cash and cash equivalents is classified as a Level 1 measurement and the fair value of notes payable and the FMBs in the table below are classified as Level 2 measurements.
-The carrying amount and fair value of the FMBs were as follows:
+The fair value of FMBs and SRF Bonds (collectively, the Bonds) issued by Middlesex is based on quoted market prices for similar publicly traded issues.
+Under the fair value hierarchy, the fair value of cash and cash equivalents is classified as a Level 1 measurement and the fair value of notes payable and the Bonds in the table below are classified as Level 2 measurements.
+The carrying amount and fair value of the Bonds were as follows:

 (Thousands of Dollars)

-March 3 31, 2022 December 31, 2021
+September 30), 2022 December 31, 2021

 Carrying Fair Carrying Fair

 Amount Value Amount Value

-FMBs \$98,441 \$102,282 \$98,828 \$107,781
+FMBs \$147,269 \$139,285 \$98,828 \$107,781

 It was not practicable to estimate their fair value on our outstanding long-term debt for which there is no quoted market price and there is not an active trading market.
-For details, including carrying value, interest rate and due date on these series of long-term debt, please refer to those series of long-term debt titled "Amortizing Secured Notes", "State Revolving Trust Notes", and "Construction Loans" on the Consolidated Statements of Capital Stock and Long-Term Debt.
-The carrying amount of these instruments was \$212.7 million and \$212.3 million at March 31, 2022 and December 31, 2021, respectively.
-Customer advances for construction have carrying amounts of \$23.0 million and \$23.5 million at March 31, 2022 and December 31, 2021, respectively.
+For details, including carrying value, interest rates and due dates on these series of long-term debt, please refer to those series noted as "Amortizing Secured Note", "State Revolving Trust Note", "State Revolving Trust Bond", "Construction Loans" on the Condensed Consolidated Statements of Capital Stock and Long-Term Debt).
+The carrying amount of these instruments was \$160.1 million and \$212.3 million at September 30, 2022 and December 31, 2021, respectively.
+Customer advances for construction have carrying amounts of \$22.4 million and \$23.5 million at September 30, 2022 and December 31, 2021, respectively.
 Their relative fair values cannot be accurately estimated since future refund payments depend on several variables, including new customer connections, customer consumption levels and future rate increases.